 1 9 7 1 – 1 9 7 5 (UK)

-Set in an elegant Belgravia (London) townhouse at 165 Eaton Place, this period drama about a wealthy family was devised by Jean Marsh and Eileen Atkins, who both had parents who had been in service.
+Set in an elegant Belgravia (London) townhouse at 165 Eaton Place, this much-loved period drama about a wealthy family was devised by Jean Marsh and Eileen Atkins, who both had parents who had been in service.

 In cosy, soap opera style, Upstairs Downstairs depicted the household’s struggles to win through in times of adversity, whether social – such as a visit by the King for dinner – or real (when Rose’s fiancé was tragically killed in the Great War).